AndrewSymes/Bread-Website/README.md

 Users can use it to browse the menu and order bread.

+The user stories and wire-frames are included in the repo.

 This project is comprised of html, css and javascript.
 It uses bootstrap for the nav links and formspree for the form collecting.